gmarciani/gmarciani.github.io/content/about.md

 I come from [Rome](https://maps.app.goo.gl/wJRmKz7ZHA5sCB6w9), and I currently live in [Cagliari](https://maps.app.goo.gl/X6rbEdPpEeEEVaFJ6) with my wife and three wonderful kids.

-In my role, I cover the product lifecycle end to end꞉ from the design, reviews and implementation, to security, devops and oncall.
+In my role, I cover the product lifecycle end to end; from the design, reviews and implementation, to security, devops and oncall.
 I have an educational background in Software Engineering with a focus on Distributed Systems and Big Data.

 More than anything else, what makes me a good engineer and a good leader is that I deeply love my job.